-1930's Beattie Hollywood Super Hi-Lite'
+1930's Beattie Super Hi-Lite

 $1,650.00

-Classic film studio light made by BEATTIE lights, a division of OTTO K. OLESEN COMPANY Hollywood, CA c.1930's
+Classic film studio light made by BEATTIE Lights, a division of OTTO K. OLESEN COMPANY Hollywood, CA c.1930's

 Rewired with standard Edison socket and bulb to be used as a standing lamp.
 Light Fixture & Vintage baby rolling Stand (adjustable height from 4' to 8' feet) houndstooth cord with inline switch.
 Metal housing, aluminum, and bronze details, 6" inch Fresnel lens.
 Completely refurbished while still keeping its vintage look intact.